ukagit/iambic-keyer-esp32-touchpad/README.md

 uptime, reports the ESP32's time relative to January 1st 2000.
 Correct time because the system time was given by thonny when starting.

+### Power consumption of ESP32
+The power consumption of an ESP32 microcontroller can vary significantly depending on various factors such as connected peripheral devices, the activity of the microcontroller, and the implemented power-saving measures.
+Here are some general guidelines.

+#### Active mode without BLE:
+In active mode without BLE, the power consumption of the ESP32 can range from about 40 mA to several hundred mA, depending on the specific configuration and activities.
+#### Active mode with BLE:
+When BLE is enabled, power consumption usually increases.
+The exact consumption depends on the BLE configuration and transmission activity.
+A typical estimate could range from 60 mA to 100 mA.

 ## Addone software
 It's still tests and utility programs in the GitHub.
 * i2csan.py  for HW test of the I2C display